 The Intercultural Studies program prepares students for work and ministry in cross-cultural contexts either in the United States or abroad.
 The curriculum also provides adequate preparation for those desiring to attend graduate seminary before entering their field of service.
-Beyond a core of missions theory and content courses, today's Intercultural Studies students need usable skills that fit either traditional missionary roles (e.g. evangelism, Christian education or church planting) or nontraditional cross-cultural roles (e.g. business, TESOL, community development, counseling, or primary health care).
-The Intercultural Studies curriculum is designed for students to choose either of these approaches to cross-cultural ministry.
+Beyond a core of missions theory and content courses, today's Intercultural Studies students need usable skills that fit either traditional missionary roles (e.g. evangelism, youth ministry, Christian education or church planting) or nontraditional cross-cultural roles (e.g. business, TESOL, community development, education, counseling, music or primary health care).
+The Intercultural Studies curriculum is designed with flexibility for students to choose either of these approaches to cross-cultural ministry.
 WJU Intercultural Studies graduates will demonstrate:

-- 1. a clear understanding of the biblical and theological bases for missions; - 2. a vision and burden for God's work in today's world; - an understanding of cross-cultural ministry theory and methodology; - development of cross-cultural ministry skills, especially the ability to make the gospel and one's ministry relevant to local contexts; - 5. an appreciation for diverse cultures and the sensitive issues involved in cross-cultural communication; - 6. self-awareness concerning one's adjustment to diverse cultures; - 7. skill in a biblical and/or a foreign language; - 8. skill in an area of concentration.
+- 1. a clear understanding of the biblical and theological bases for missions; - 2. a vision and burden for God's work in today's world; - 3. an understanding of cross-cultural ministry theory and methodology; - 4. development of cross-cultural ministry skills, especially the ability to make the gospel and one's ministry relevant to local contexts; - 5. an appreciation for diverse cultures and the sensitive issues involved in cross-cultural communication; - 6. self-awareness concerning one's adjustment to diverse cultures; - skill in an area of concentration.